motor-js/motor-website/docs/3C Line.md

 ### Axis and labels removed from chart

-This exmaple removes the text from the axis as well as the labels from each bar and has selections disabled.
+This exmaple removes the text from the axis as well as the labels from each line and has selections disabled.

 ```jsx live
 function ColumnDemo() {